peterstollenwerk/auf-grid/README.md

 ### Grid--Overlay

 To check if everything is in perfect grid-condition you can show a little grid-overlay by adding the hash '#grid' behind your url.
-For this to work, you need to include the grid-overlay-snippet before the <body>-tag.
+For this to work, you need to include the grid-overlay-snippet before the body-tag.

 template.php
 ```php